 The show is clever, but the joke plays on a little too long and gets old quick.
 The second act especially seemed to just go on (“The Floor Wax Show” was easily the weakest of the songs, and could have easily been cut or truncated, as it just doesn’t seem to work).

 The Rocky & Bullwinkle Horror Picture Show has four more performances this Fringe, and tickets are $10.
-More information can be found at http://www.kcfringe.org/2011/artist.php?ID=23.
+For more information, visit the KC Fringe Festival website.